TodorZarkov/Items/README.md

 - account
     - has one user
     - has one currency
+- contract
+    - has many users (2)
+    - has one currency
+    - has one item
 ### managed by Admin
 - categories - add, modify
 - currencies - add, modify
 - unit - add, modify

+### when Guest
+- can see all public items with all their properties(if visible):
+- cannot buy or bid on any item
+- can see all categories
+- search
+#### views
+- home(latest as landing)
+- all
+- categories(drop)
+- search(on the bar)
+## when User
+- home (daily rotation)
+- all
+- my items
+- categories
+- my categories
+- my bids
+- my sells
+- deals
+- locations
+- places
+- search